 Other Locations: None

-What’s interesting is that Eevee’s multiple evolutions are scattered across the game as well, though it is only in the Wild Area as strong spawns.
-All of these Eevee’s are uncatchable until you complete some of the story, but it does offer a quicker version to grab an Eeveelution.
+Eevee’s multiple evolutions are scattered across the game as well, though it is only in the Wild Area as strong spawns.
+All of these Eeveelutions are uncatchable until you complete some of the story, but it does offer a quicker version to grab an Eeveelution.

-It should also be noted that players who have save data of Pokémon Let's Go can also get a guaranteed, Gigantamaxed version of Eevee and Pikachu.
+It should also be noted that players who have saved data from Pokémon Let's Go can also get a guaranteed, Gigantamaxed version of Eevee and Pikachu.
 Players will need to talk to the couple located in the station right before entering the Wild Area for the first time.
-If you have save data for Let's Go Eevee, you get the special Gigantamax version of Eevee, and vise-versa for Let's Go Pikachu.
+If you have saved data for Let's Go Eevee, you get the special Gigantamax version of Eevee, and vice-versa for Let's Go Pikachu.
 It is a guaranteed spot that arguably gives you a stronger version of Eevee to use.

 Type: Grass/Dragon